 Sweet Tea Foamy Bells: Foliage becomes more brilliantly colored in heat and humidity.

 Fire Chief Heuchera: Bright red foliage plant.

 Maple trees won't grow well in your area.
 Make sure anything you plant is suited for your zone.
-Where I live I can't grow bananas or melons that require long periods of very hot weather.
-That's just the way it is.

 i live in Florida and have had red maple trees grow as far south as Ft Lauderdale (USDA zone 10-11) but the average temperature is lower than yours as there are usually some low 70's (sometimes in 60's) in the 2-3 winter months.

 I'm afraid your seeds are just a curiosity thing unless you wish to try your hand at bonsai (?) which sounds interesting to me but this is a very slow process and has an extensive "learning" curve.
 Just for fun - Check this site out: